To the Yorke, Mid North, and Southern Flinders business communities – we are at your call.

-RDAYMN are here to support your business throughout the COVID-19 pandemic.
+RDAYMN is here to support your business throughout the COVID-19 pandemic.

 An app is now available to access direct information on a range of features including health advice and updates on the measures that are being put in place by state and federal governments.
 To access this information: